tobie/specref/CONTRIBUTING.md

 *   Please use structured objects instead of raw strings.
 *   Always favor HTTPS URLs.
 *   The format for structured objects is [described in JSON-schema](./schemas/raw-reference.json).
 The schema is used to test new entries, so you better abide by it. :)  _(Note I'm still looking for a tool to turn the JSON schema into something more easily consumed by human beings.
 Let me know if you have an idea, or better yet, send a pull request.)_
-*   When you want to update an existing reference, if you see that it uses the old string style, please convert it to a structured object.
-Edit both `refs/biblio.json` and `refs/legacy.json` in the same pull request, or you won't pass validation.
 * References in this database are expected to be to the "latest and greatest" version of a given specification.
 In some cases this may be the draft residing in the editor's repository, or it may be the latest snapshot as published by a Working Group into TR — this choice is left to your appreciation.
 If you really, *really* want to have a reference to a dated version, then use the `versions` property like so:

 ```js